 Base SAS includes these items: Procedures, DATA Step language, DS2 language, SAS FedSQL language, Macro facility, Output Delivery System (ODS), and ODS Graphics.

-The most current release is Base SAS 9.4.
+The most recent release is Base SAS 9.4.

 What's New in Base SAS 9.4